the-sudheendra/VEXtension/README.md

 - Allows users to add completed DoD checkList in comments to track and maintain a record of the completion status for each DoD item.

-- Currently available exclusively for Google Chrome.
-Plans for support of additional browsers in future releases

 ## How to Use the Extension
 * Open a ValueEdge ticket in your browser.
 * Right-click anywhere on the page.